-- a) explain in detail how the policy and any updates regarding the policy were communicated to your company. - b) Identify the government department, association, or company official that communicated this policy or any related measures, to your company as well as the government office or association and the names of the officials who are responsible for the administration of this policy. - c) Explain in detail the information that has been provided to you from official and unofficial channels concerning action to be taken by your company in relation to the policy. - d) Do you have designated officials that have provided direction to your company regarding the GOC's measures and how to proceed with your current project or future plans within the scope of the policy? - e) Explain in detail if there are additional directives or measures from the GOC that have been communicated to your company, since the inception of the policy. - f) Explain in detail whether the policy has ever impacted your company's investment plans.
+a) explain in detail how the policy and any updates regarding the policy were communicated to your company.

+No such policy or updates have been communicated to the Respondent.

+b) Identify the government department, association, or company official that communicated this policy or any related measures, to your company as well as the government office or association and the names of the officials who are responsible for the administration of this policy.

+Explain in detail the information that has been provided to you from official and unofficial channels concerning action to be taken by your company in relation to the policy.

+d) Do you have designated officials that have provided direction to your company regarding the GOC's measures and how to proceed with your current project or future plans within the scope of the policy?

+e) Explain in detail if there are additional directives or measures from the GOC that have been communicated to your company, since the inception of the policy.

+f) Explain in detail whether the policy has ever impacted your company's investment plans.
 This many include reference to specific measures considered or taken by your company to address issues and/or objectives raised by the policy.
-Such items may include but are not limited to items such as project approval process, credit and loans (including discounted interest payments), the environment, the scale of production, energy use, raw material inputs etc. - g) Explain the ongoing mechanism used by the GOC to measure your company's compliance with the policy directives and/or guidelines. - h) The policy includes directives and/or guidelines that permit authorities to limit the supply of water, power, land and bank loans etc. to steel producers, which do not meet the objectives of the policy. - Explain in detail whether your company's expansion or investment plans have ever been or may be impacted by these criteria. - Explain the procedure to be followed by a steel company in making a request for approval of a steel investment for an existing steel enterprise or new steel enterprise.
+Such items may include but are not limited to items such as project approval process, credit and loans (including discounted interest payments), the environment, the scale of production, energy use, raw material inputs etc.

+g) Explain the ongoing mechanism used by the GOC to measure your company's compliance with the policy directives and/or guidelines.

+- h) The policy includes directives and/or guidelines that permit authorities to limit the supply of water, power, land and bank loans etc. to steel producers, which do not meet the objectives of the policy. - Explain in detail whether your company's expansion or investment plans have ever been or may be impacted by these criteria.

+Not applicable.
+The Respondent is unaware of the criteria or objectives of the identified policy, and its expansion/investment plans have not been impacted.

+Explain the procedure to be followed by a steel company in making a request for approval of a steel investment for an existing steel enterprise or new steel enterprise.

+Not applicable.
+The Respondent is unaware of the approval procedure and has never follow any procedure of approval.

+Identify any GOC bodies at the regional or provincial level that have the responsibility to grant the approval, or refuse approval regarding an investment in the steel sector.

+Not applicable.
+The Respondent is unaware of any GOC bodies in any procedure of approval.

+Are review and approval decisions regarding investments in the steel sector made by the central government or are they delegated to the regional or provincial level?

+Not applicable.
+The Respondent is unaware of any such criteria or objectives of the identified policy, is unaware of any GOC bodies responsible for granting approval of investments.

-- Identify any GOC bodies at the regional or provincial level that have the responsibility to grant the approval, or refuse approval regarding an investment in the steel sector. - Are review and approval decisions regarding investments in the steel sector made by the central government or are they delegated to the regional or provincial level? - Describe the role of the National Development and Reform Commission in terms of communicating, implementing and overseeing policies governing the steel sector, including but not limited to, China's National Steel Policy.
+i) Describe the role of the National Development and Reform Commission in terms of communicating, implementing and overseeing policies governing the steel sector, including but not limited to, China's National Steel Policy.